Yuanyuan8622398/SmartEat/README.md

 # 🍎 SmartEat AI
-AI-Powered Food Recognition & Nutrition Analysis System
+Welcome to AI-Powered Food Recognition & Nutrition Analysis System

 ---

 ## 📌 Project Overview

-SmartEat is an AI-powered application that analyzes food images and provides detailed nutritional information.
+Our SmartEat is an AI-powered application that analyzes food images and provides detailed nutritional information.
 The system helps users make informed food decisions and encourages healthier eating habits.

 ---